 Some of their warranties can last up to 12 years and when you consider that most people will think of a 10-year-old boiler as an old boiler that might be ‘replaceable’ I’m sure you’ll agree this shows some amazing value for money.

 At Greener Homes, we also offer a finance program.
 Which allows you a flexible way to pay for your boiler and installation over a period of time.
 By spreading out the costs into monthly payments you may be able to have a high specification heating system.
-We work with Hitachi Capital who are experts at providing finance and flexible payment schemes to millions of homeowners across the country.
+We work with Novuna who are experts at providing finance and flexible payment schemes to millions of homeowners across the country.

 Below we’ve added a table of eligibility to help you understand if you’re eligible for boiler finance.